 A classroom experiment in 3 parts

 Who?
-A group of teenagers getting ready to take CAE exam in the near future.
+A group of teenagers getting ready to take C1 Advanced(previously known as CAE) exam in the near future.

 What?
 A writing task – an informal email to a friend asking for some advice.

 Why?
 My students tend to write below their actual abilities – they are busy and overworked, tired after school, getting ready for the state exams and they generally have too stressful lives filled by too many must-dos to worry about their writing tasks.

 A close look at the task, brainstorming ideas for each paragraph, organising them, making a plan of the first draft, writing the first draft, handing it in.